What to do When Your Child Refuses to Visit the Other Parent

 - Do I tell my children that although I miss them, I’m fine when they’re away?

 - Do I help my children pack everything they need so that their time with the other parent will run as smoothly as possible?

 - Do I avoid persistently asking my children for information about the other parent when they come back from visitation?

 - Do I make sure to communicate with the other parent directly or through a third party and not use my child as a messenger?

 Finding Out Why

 If your child refuses to or starts acting out when going to the other parent, you need to speak to them and find out exactly why they don’t wish to visit the other parent.

-Obviously if there are issues that affect your child’s safety or welfare, then you should speak to your attorney whether or not you need to seek modification of the child custody agreement.
+If there are issues that affect your child’s safety or welfare, then you should speak to your attorney whether or not you need to seek a modification of the child custody agreement.